- Booster Gold

 Guide Price: $50.00 (as of 2016)

 Hero: Booster Gold

 Villains: 1000, Blackguard, Mindancer

-Supporting: Cindy Mills, Conrad, Dirk Davis, Doctor Klyburn, Jack & Jill, Jan, Jimmy Olsen, Myron, Senator Ballard, Skeets I, Skip Andrews, Trixie Collins
+Supporting: Cindy Mills, Conrad, Dirk Davis, Doctor Klyburn, Jack and Jill, Jan the Juice Barrista, Jimmy Olsen, Myron, Senator Ballard, Skeets I, Skip Andrews, Trixie Collins

 Setting: Metropolis, DCU, USA, 20th-century

 Cover Description: Booster Gold and Skeets battle Blackguard on a city street.

 Brief Synopsis: Metropolis's new public hero number one, Booster Gold, accidentally encounters and fights agents of an unknown organization, including the brute Blackguard, recovering then losing a top-secret guidance system.

 Featured (Booster Gold plays a prominent role)

 Issue Notes: Booster Gold is the first original character introduced into DC continuity following the conclusion of the universe-changing events in the Crisis on Infinite Earths series.
 Booster Gold and his supporting cast were created by series writer and artist Dan Jurgens.